 Overuse of communication or lack thereof could also be a huge issue.
 Recognition and collaboration are more than just Employee-of-the-Month.
 When people see their role in a digital workspace such as Microsoft Teams, it fosters a collaborative environment.
 Similar in concept to the idea of too much in the toolbox—too many avenues to communicate and collaborate can leave an employee confused.

 Activities such as ongoing supervising of a project or task paired with mandatory check-ins convey a sense of distrust in your talent’s ability.
 Rather, use digital collaboration—it’s a great way for constant feedback between employees to share constructive thoughts.

 3. Is the Learning Curve Steeper than the Value Curve?

 Is your process too intensive to adopt?
 Constant technology outages, difficult tools to adapt, and poorly integrated teamwork all spell disaster.

 Vet the wrong from the right with your technology partners.
 User adoption is the greatest barrier to technology adoption recorded by 41% of employers, according to Unified Communications Report.

 In fact, 50% of all technology rollouts fail to hit adoption targets.

-What this means is you need technology solutions that are intuitive and easy to adopt.
-There’s no one answer to solve employee churn but there are strategies you can deploy to decrease your rate.
+What this means is you need technology solutions that are intuitive and easy to embrace.
+There’s no one answer to solve employee churn, but there are strategies you can deploy to decrease your rate.
 Bad technology is a path to the exit, but great technology can create a work environment that reinforces a work/life balance.

 How can you make an impact with the churn?
 HR and I.T. play pivotal roles in peaceful onboarding and in producing the loyal highly motivated talent you sought to hire in the place.